YoungSimba/309/space_invaders/README.txt

 In our code, the user defined object include:
 *********************************************

-1) Invader --- function Invader (_x, _y, _imgSrc, _imgSrcA)

-2) Projectile --- function Projectile (_x, _y, _imgSrc, _imgSrcA, _speed, _type)

-3) Player Ship --- function Player (_x, _y, _imgSrc)

 	The Classes for these objects keep track of the x and y position, direction and

 speed on the canvas.
 Method class.update increments these x and y positions.

-	A variable speed is used to increment x and y positions of the user objects.

-Increasing the speed variable will cause the update function to shift objects farther on the

-canvas.
+(1) Invader --- function Invader (_x, _y, _imgSrc, _imgSrcA)

+(2) Projectile --- function Projectile (_x, _y, _imgSrc, _imgSrcA, _speed, _type)

+(3) Player Ship --- function Player (_x, _y, _imgSrc)

+(4) update() --- Updates the direction and position of Invaders and Missiles.

+(5) Refresh(canvas) --- Redraws the various elements onto the canvass, using their x and y positions.

+(6) impactChack() --- Checks for impact between Missiles and player or Enemies and if found removes the affected objects.

 Data Structures:
 ****************

-	We implemented two one dimensional array type data structures in our code, one for the invader

-objects and the other for the projectile objects.
-The array is indexed by the unique

-ID of the invader or the projectile.
+	We implemented two one dimensional array type data structures in our code, one for the invader objects and the other for the projectile objects.
+The array is indexed by the unique ID of the invader or the projectile.

 Enhancements:
 *************